SanabilQureshi/SanabilQureshi/README.md

 **Heavy Compute & Virtualization**

 - Fractal
-  - EPYC 7542 server (196GB ECC RAM, 8x GPUs) running Fedora with QEMU/KVM for GPU-accelerated workloads including LLM inference servers (vLLM, llama.cpp), model fine-tuning, and classical ML pipelines for real-time CCTV video processing.
+  - EPYC 7542 server (196GB ECC RAM, 8x GPUs) running Fedora with QEMU/KVM for virtualised Windows environments.
+Mainly performs GPU-accelerated workloads including LLM inference servers (vLLM, llama.cpp), model fine-tuning, and classical ML pipelines for real-time home CCTV video processing.
-  - To get all 8 GPUs running at Gen4x8 speeds, I configured PCIe bifurcation with retimers to maintain signal integrity across all GPU slots and have an IPMI/IP-KVM setup for full remote out-of-band management of the whole system without needing to be physically present
+  - To get all 8 GPUs running at Gen4x8 speeds, I configured PCIe bifurcation with retimers to maintain signal integrity across all GPU slots, whilst also having an IPMI/IP-KVM setup for remote out-of-band management of the whole system without needing to be physically present
 - Mandelbrot
   - Dell R730 (dual Xeon E5-2680 v4, 384GB ECC RAM) running ESXi for mixed Windows/Linux VM workloads and testing environments.
 Previously used Proxmox and made scripts to allow safe export and import.
   - Also runs dedicated Windows VM's for family members and when having a LAN party.
 High speed NVME/SAS storage acts as a cache for local-only updates and file storage.